 We developed and maintain the Sprouts app on which we include digital coupons and in-store scan features, and our website, www.sprouts.com, on which we display our weekly sales flyers, highlight our product offerings and offer special deals.
 Our website and app also feature online ordering for delivery and pickup.
-We offer home deliveries from our stores through partner services in all of our markets nationwide, as well as "click and collect" pickup service at all of our stores which we quickly launched in 2020 in response to the COVID-19 pandemic.
-We continue to expand our social media platform.
-As of January 3, 2021, we had approximately 1.9 million social media followers, primarily on Facebook and Instagram, to promote our brand.
-We also maintain a network of more than 100 social influencers across the country who receive special mobile coupons to try new products each month.
+We offer home deliveries from our stores through partner services in all of our markets nationwide, as well as "click and collect" pickup service at all of our stores.
 We will continue to explore mobile and digital opportunities to further connect with our customers and leverage data for better customer insights.